taevel02/new-weaver-sw/README.md

 ## Purpose

-Weaver was made to restore the ocean ecosystem by suppressing the phenomenon of coral reef bleaching.
+Weaver was made to restore the marine ecosystem by suppressing the phenomenon of coral reef bleaching.

 ## What is the Weaver?